duereg/manager-readme/README.md

     We’re growing the team and you know who you want to work with.

 ### My Calendar
 I go to a lot of meetings.
 My calendar is deliberately publicly visible.
 If you have a question about a meeting on my calendar, ask me.
-If a meeting is private or confidential, its title and attendees will be hidden from your view.
+If a meeting is private or confidential, its title and attendees are hidden from your view.
 The vast majority of my meetings are neither private nor confidential.

 Need clarification on something?
 Blocked?
 I’d love to hear as soon as possible.
 Come by my desk, send me a message, we don’t need to wait for our next scheduled 1:1.